Calgary: Early history

-The Calgary area was inhabited by pre-Clovis people whose presence has been traced back at least 11,000 years.
-The area has been inhabited by the multiple First Nations, the Niitsitapi (Blackfoot Confederacy; Siksika, Kainai, Piikani), îyârhe Nakoda, the Tsuutʼina peoples and Métis Nation, Region 3.
-As Mayor Naheed Nenshi said in 2018, "There have always been people here.
-In Biblical times there were people here.
-For generations beyond number, people have come here to this land, drawn here by the water.
-They come here to hunt and fish; to trade; to live; to love; to have great victories; to taste bitter disappointment; but above all to engage in that very human act of building community."
+The Calgary area was inhabited by pre-Clovis people whose presence traces back at least 11,000 years.
+The area has been inhabited by multiple First Nations, the Niitsitapi (Blackfoot Confederacy; Siksika, Kainai, Piikani), îyârhe Nakoda, Tsuutʼina peoples and Métis Nation, Region 3.

-In 1787, David Thompson, a 17-year-old cartographer with the Hudson's Bay Company (HBC) spent the winter with a band of Peigan encamped along the Bow River.
+In 1787, David Thompson, a 17-year-old cartographer with the Hudson's Bay Company (HBC), spent the winter with a band of Piikani Nation encamped along the Bow River.
 He was also a fur trader and surveyor and the first recorded European to visit the area.
 John Glenn was the first documented European settler in the Calgary area, in 1873.
 In spring 1875, three priests – Lacombe, Remus, and Scollen – built a small log cabin on the banks of the Elbow River.

 In the fall of 1875, the site became a post of the North-West Mounted Police (NWMP) (now the Royal Canadian Mounted Police or RCMP).
 The NWMP detachment was assigned to protect the western plains from US whisky traders, and to protect the fur trade, and Inspector Éphrem-A. Brisebois led fifty Mounties as part of F Troop north from Fort Macleod to establish the site.
 The I. G. Baker Company of Fort Benton, Montana, was contracted to construct a suitable fort, and after its completion, the Baker company built a log store next to the fort.
 The NWMP fort remained officially nameless until construction was complete, although it had been referred to as "The Mouth" by people at Fort Macleod.
 At Christmas dinner NWMP Inspector Éphrem-A. Brisebois christened the unnamed Fort "Fort Brisebois", a decision which caught the ire of his superiors Colonel James Macleod and Major Acheson Irvine.
 Major Irvine cancelled the order by Brisebois and wrote Hewitt Bernard, the then Deputy Minister of Justice in Ottawa, describing the situation and suggesting the name "Calgary" put forward by Colonel Macleod.
-Edward Blake, at the time Minister of Justice, agreed with the name and in the spring of 1876 Fort Calgary was officially established.
+Edward Blake, at the time Minister of Justice, agreed with the name and in the spring of 1876, Fort Calgary was officially established.